jackie4zjq/jackie4zjq.github.io/_teaching/2023-fsGAN.md

 Developed an unsupervised image-to-image translation method based on the GAN framework designed to complete the image conversion task of face image processing.

+* **Position:** Researcher
 * **Duration:** Sep, 2022 - Jul, 2023
 * **Supervisor:**  Asst.
 Prof. [Dr Changjae Oh](http://eecs.qmul.ac.uk/~coh/)

+* **Main Contribution:**
   * Surveyed & published papers in the field of style transfer such as GAN, cycleGAN, UNIT & FUNIT.
   * Optimized the network structure of FUNIT and applied it to the field of face image manipulation.